juandavidGF/torre/task.md

 # TODO
 * Add loading
 * enter to search
-* improve images widht in matched people for skills section

 # DOING
-* retrive a list of conections given a user

 # DONE
 * search a specific people for name search (curl)